GrassHopper1977/CHERIoT_Experiments/README.md

 # Versions - IMPORTANT!
 Read this!
 There is a bit of a disconnect at the minute between lowRISC (how make the FPGA image) and Sonata (the development board).
 It should all be fixed in V1.0.0 but, until then, you have to be really careful to get the right firmware versions for things.
 For example:
-* lowRisc produce demos of V0.4.1 for the Sonata board but that's using teh lowRisc build instructions
+* lowRisc produce demos of V0.4.1 for the Sonata board but that's using the lowRisc build instructions
-* Sonata describes using a container and Visual Studio Code, but those examples seem to be using V0.2 It took me a week to realise that my code wouldn't work because I was using V0.4.1 on teh board and V0.2 in the compiler.
+* Sonata describes using containers and Visual Studio Code, but those examples seem to be using V0.2 It took me a week to realise that my code wouldn't work because I was using V0.4.1 on the board and V0.2 in the compiler.

 # Setting Up Your Sonata Board
 [Setting Up Your Sonata Board](setup.md)